huggingface/transformers/docs/source/en/chat_templating.md

 {%- endfor %}
 ```

-Hopefully if you stare at this for a little bit you can see what this template is doing - it adds specific tokens based
+Hopefully if you stare at this for a little bit you can see what this template is doing - it adds specific tokens like
-on the "role" of each message, which represents who sent it.
+`[INST]` and `[/INST]` based on the role of each message.
 User, assistant and system messages are clearly
 distinguishable to the model because of the tokens they're wrapped in.

 ## Advanced: Adding and editing chat templates